THE KUNG FU LIBRARY

 Every month I will be providing a different article on a specific martial arts related

-FEB.
+THE YEAR OF THE DRAGON FEB.
 5, 2000 - JAN.
 23, 2001

 The Dragon symbolizes wisdom, benevolence, royalty and prosperity.
 Dragons can change shape and become any creature at will.
 Rain makers, they fly in the air and chase the sun.
 The Dragon Year is a time for ambition, power, daring.
 Everything seems amplified by three times.
 Some people may become overly optimistic and fall down in this year so it is best to temper one's enthusiasm and ambition no matter how difficult that seems.
 It's an excellent year to start a business, marry, have children and take a risk.
 On the world wide scale expect earthquakes, tidal waves and other restless dragons in the earth.